MPIIComputationalEpigenetics/WSHScripts/README.md

 ## Introduction

-This repository contains all scripts relevant to reproduce the results in **Quantitative comparison of Within-Sample Heterogeneity Scores for DNA Methylation Data**.
+This repository contains all scripts relevant to reproduce the results in Scherer M., et al., *Quantitative comparison of within-sample heterogeneity scores for DNA methylation data* , Nucleic Acids Research, 2020, [https://doi.org/10.1093/nar/gkaa120](10.1093/nar/gkaa120).
 These scores are qFDRP, FDRP, PDR, MHL, Epipolymorphism and Entropy.
 The repository contains the following folders:

 ### misc